 BROCKHAUS, Hermann.
 Amsterdam 28.1.1806 — Leipzig 5.1.1877.
 German Indologist and Iranian Scholar.
 Professor in Leipzig.
 Born in Amsterdam in a German family, son of the famous publisher Friedrich Arnold Br.
-(1772–1823).
+(1772–1823) and Sophie Beurhaus (d.
+1809).
 In 1810 the family returned to Germany after mother’s death.
 School in Dresden, Berlin and finally at Friedrichsgymnasium in Altenburg, where —> H. C. v. d.
 Gabelentz was his classmate.
-Studies of Oriental languages at the universities of Leipzig, Göttingen and Bonn (under Schlegel and Lassen).
-Further studies in 1829-30 in Copenhagen, in 1831-33 in Paris, also visited London and Oxford.
+Studies of Oriental (Semitic) languages at the universities of Leipzig, Göttingen and Bonn (now Sanskrit under v.
+Schlegel and Lassen, also Persian).
+Further studies in 1829-30 in Copenhagen, in 1831-33 in Paris (Burnouf), also visited London and Oxford.
 1838 Ph.D.
 Leipzig.
-In 1835-39 private scholar in Dresden, in 1839-41 Professor für orientalische Sprachen at Jena, taught Sanskrit there (but also Hebrew).
+In 1835-39 private scholar in Dresden, in 1839-41 ao.
+Professor für orientalische Sprachen at Jena, taught Sanskrit there (but also Hebrew).
 From 1841 to his death Professor für altindische Sprache und Literatur at Leipzig (ord.
 1848 as Prof. für ostasiatische Sprachen).
-In 1872 Rector of the University.
+In 1872-73 Rector of the University.
+Full member of Saxonian Academy (S.A.W.)
+1846.
+In 1845 he was one of the founders of the D.M.G.
 Popular as a teacher.
-He married 1836 Ottilie Wagner (1811-1883), the sister of Richard Wagner, had two sons (Friedrich became Professor of Law) and two daughters.
+He married 1836 Ottilie Wagner (1811-1883), the sister of Richard Wagner, who became his close friend, and had two sons (Friedrich became Professor of Law) and two daughters.

 HBr campaigned eagerly on behalf of the Roman transliteration for Sanskrit and Avesta, which he himself used in his editions of the KSS and the Vendidad, but found few supporters in this (at least Weber’s Taitt.Samh. and Aufrechts RV).
 He was a many-sided Indologist and notable Iranian scholar (including Modern Persian).
+The idea of editing the KSS came in London in 1835.
+As teacher he did not neglect the Vedas.
 He also taught Hindustani, Armenian and Chinese.
 He knew and even taught Finnish, but the planned translation of the Kalevala remained unfinished.
-Among his students were R. Fritzsche, H. Kellgren, H. C. Kellner (who taught him Finnish in exchange for Sanskrit), Max Müller (1841-44), E. Sachau, F. Spiegel, H. Uhle, and E. Windisch, who became his successor at Leipzig.
+Among his students were R. Fritzsche, H. Kellgren (who taught him Finnish in exchange for Sanskrit), H. C. Kellner, Max Müller (1841-44), E. Sachau, F. Spiegel, H. Uhle, and E. Windisch, who became his successor at Leipzig.

 – Prabodha Chandrodaya Krishna Misri Comoedia ed. scholiisque instruxit.
 8+118+ 136 p.
 Lp.
 1835-45.